replicatedhq/replicated-field-labs/labs/lab00-hello-world/README.md

 You should have received an invite to log into https://vendor.replicated.com -- you'll want to accept this invite and set your password.

-You will be in a shared account with all other lab participants -- once you log in, you'll want to select your specific app for the lab:
+You will be in a shared account with all other lab participants -- once you log in, your application will be automatically selected:

 <img width="1368" alt="Screen Shot 2021-04-12 at 6 49 20 AM" src="https://user-images.githubusercontent.com/1579188/136086041-0a8a6cd9-20c8-4627-83b3-c62223cbae44.png">